bitovi/ai-component-paste/README.md

 >
 > 🔐 You must set the `OPENAI_API_KEY` as an environment variable on your server.
 For more on how to create an OpenAI key, see here.

-To power the AI form-filling, you’ll need to set up a backend server that handles requests from `<ai-paste>`.
+To power the AI form-filling, you'll need to set up a backend server that handles requests from `<ai-paste>`.

 This endpoint should:

 1. Accept clipboard text and field metadata
-2. Call extractFormData from @bitovi/ai-component-paste/extractor
+2. Call `extractFormData` from `@bitovi/ai-component-paste/extractor`
 3. Return a key-value map of field names to values

 ```ts